Fremantle Stuff > people >

 Theodore Krakouer arrived, convicted of theft, in 1851, on the Mermaid.
-Having got his ticket of leave, he worked with horses, was in business with Elias Lapidus (also an ex-convict convicted of receiving who had arrived on the Hashemy in 1850) and married Brina Israel (Lapidus married her sister Esther), with whom he had two sons, Rudolph and David.
-Their claim to fame is the establishment in 1893 of the Holland Track to the Goldfields from the end of the railway line at Broomehill, which involving surveying and clearing over 500km of virgin country.
+Having got his ticket of leave, he worked with horses and was in business with Elias Lapidus (also an ex-convict convicted of receiving who had arrived on the Hashemy in 1850) and de facto married Brina Israel.
+Lapidus similarly lived with her sister Esther.
+Theodore and Brina had sons Abraham, Rudolph (Raphael?) and David.
+The claim to fame of the younger two is the establishment in 1893 of the Holland Track to the Goldfields from the end of the railway line at Broomehill, which involving surveying and clearing over 500km of virgin country.

 Silbert, Eric 1999, 'Jewish personalities of Fremantle', Fremantle Studies, 1: 77-91.

 Wikipedia page for Phil Krakouer.